-The execution step is the processing of satellite images with NWC/GEO-HRW-v6.1 algorithm, in the region defined by the user.
+The execution step is the processing of satellite images with NWC/GEO-HRW executable in the region defined by the user.
 The running scheduling relies on the Programmed Task Definition File.
-This process consists in the running of the command \$SAFNWC/bin/NWC/GEO-HRW-v61 along with the required parameters (required image time, Region configuration file and Model configuration file) by the Task manager, in the following way:
+This process consists in the running of the command \$SAFNWC/bin/NWC/GEO-HRW-v62 with the required parameters (required image time, Region configuration file and Model configuration file) by the Task manager, in the following way: